onap/dcaegen2/docs/sections/services/datalake-handler/overview.rst

 Depending on demands, new systems may be added to the supported list.
 In the following we use the term database for the storage, even though HDFS is a file system (but with simple settings, it can be treats as a database, e.g. Hive.)

-Note that once the data is stored in databases, other ONAP components and systems will directly query data from the databases, without interacting with DataLake Handler.
+Note that once the data is stored in databases, other ONAP components and systems will query data via rest API des service exposured.

 Description
 ~~~~~~~~~~~
-DataLate Handler's main function is to monitor and persist data flow through DMaaP.
+DataLake Handler's main function is to monitor and persist data flow through DMaaP and provide a query API for other component or external services.
 The databases are outside of ONAP scope,
 since the data is expected to be huge, and a database may be a complicated cluster consisting of thousand of nodes.

 Admin UI